 It's not uncommon for pregnant women to feel that their IBS has completely gone into remission, but the flip side of the coin is that other women may feel that pregnancy makes their IBS worse than it has ever been before.
 Or, the severity of IBS symptoms may stay the same while the symptoms themselves change - someone who is normally diarrhea-predominant will suddenly find themselves dealing with constipation, or vice versa.
 Gas and bloating may worsen one month while abdominal cramps disappear, but the next month will see just the opposite happen.

 This inconsistency can happen not just within the term of a single pregnancy, but women can also have dramatically different experiences with their IBS from one pregnancy to another.
 Unfortunately, I don't know of any way for a woman to predict what exactly will happen with each pregnancy of her own, nor have I seen any research that specifically addresses this issue.

-In general, medical studies of IBS during pregnancy recommend conservative treatment, including IBS dietary changes, prebiotic soluble fiber supplements, exercise, and biofeedback.
+In general, medical studies of IBS during pregnancy recommend conservative treatment, including IBS dietary changes

 to the list of safe and highly effective (not to mention enjoyable) means of treating IBS during pregnancy as well.